barryclark/jekyll-now/_posts/algorithms.md

 title: Sorting socks and other practical uses of algorithms
 ---

-Algorithms are awesome.
-While mathematics is mainly dealing with proving theorems, which merely state some truth, computer scientist study algorithms, which actually *produce results*.
+Algorithms are awesome!
+While mathematics is mainly dealing with proving theorems, which merely state some truth, computer science studies algorithms, which *produce truths*.
 A mathematician might be able to tell you that there is a way, a computer scientist will be able to find the way!

 Recently, I came across the book '[Algorithms to Live by: The Computer Science of Human Decisions](https://www.goodreads.com/book/show/34150973-algorithms-to-live-by)'.
 Part self-help book on organizing, part popular science, it made for both an enjoyable and interesting read.
 In the different chapters, the authors discussed different computer science problems and how the solutions can be applied to our daily lives, such as how to seat guests at a wedding party.

 Also nice is that the authors provided some biological context.
 Some algorithms are hard-wired in our genes and brain, courtesy of evolution.
-Seeing the world around in terms data-processing algorithms was also one of the main ideas of [Homo Deus](https://michielstock.github.io/Homo_Deus/).
+For example, slime molds use their body to 'compute' a minimum spanning tree to connect different food particles in an optimal way.
+Seeing the world around in terms data-processing algorithms was also one of the main ideas of [Homo Deus](https://michielstock.github.io/Homo_Deus/), another book I recently read.

 In this post I give an overview of some of the chapters discussed in the book.
 I wanted to summarize the complete book, but it contained too many interesting ideas.
 Hope that this post spark some people to read it, or at the very least save some time sorting out your laundry!

-TODO: titeltjes aanpassen, nalezen, figuur?
+TODO: nalezen, figuur?

 ## On hiring a new secretary